 The researchers used images and laser-based measurements taken during a two-year surveying phase in which the OSIRIS-REx spacecraft, about the size of a 15-passenger van, orbited Bennu and broke the record for the smallest spacecraft to orbit a small body.

-Presented at the opening day of the American Astronomical Society's Division of Planetary Science meeting on Oct.
+Presented at the opening day of the American Astronomical Society's Division for Planetary Sciences meeting on Oct.
 26, the paper details the first observations and measurements of impact craters on individual boulders on an airless planetary surface since the Apollo missions to the moon 50 years ago, according to the authors.

 The publication comes just a few days after a major milestone for NASA's University of Arizona-led OSIRIS-REx mission.
 On Oct.
 20, the spacecraft successfully descended to asteroid Bennu to grab a sample from its boulder-scattered surface – a first for NASA.
 The sample has now been successfully stowed and will be returned to Earth for study in 2023, where it could give scientists insight into the earliest stages of the formation of our solar system.